ON DRIVING IN ARABIA

 BEDOUIN DRIVERS

 Collisions seem to be common in Saudi Arabia.
 They range from bumper benders at stop signs, because some foreigner actually stopped, to critical, head-on crashes at high speeds.
 In the early 1980s, we saw devastatingly smashed Mercedes and other expensive cars lying alongside Saudi highways as evidence of high-speed, head-on crashes.
-At that time these wrecks were left because the Saudi Government felt that they would act as a deterrent to risky driving.
+At that time, these wrecks were left because the Saudi Government felt that they would act as a deterrent to risky driving.
+It is difficult to understand how such accidents could happen when the roads, which are not heavily traveled, are wide for two lanes and usually fairly straight.
+They do however have blind spots due to the wave pattern of dunes which the highways traverse.

-It is difficult to understand how such accidents could happen when the roads, which are not heavily traveled, are wide and usually fairly straight.
 One possible explanation could be that the faith of the passing driver was so great that he believed that Allah would protect him if he were to risk a blind pass.
-On the other hand, if it is Allah’s will that he should die, there is nothing he could do to prevent it.
-This may seem to us, in the West, as an absurd conjecture, but consider that in Saudi Arabia it is a cultural necessity to say “inshAllah”, following all declarative sentences in which an individual states the intention to take action of any kind.
-To omit this simple “inshAllah”, which translates to “God willing”, or “If it is God’s plan”, is to usurp God’s power.
-It is like declaring yourself to have His divine power to determine the future.
-With this cultural context in mind, it is possible that a driver, wanting to pass a slower vehicle, would place his fate in Allah’s hands and initiate his pass despite the fact that he could not see the road ahead.
+If, on the other hand, it is Allah’s will that he should die, there is nothing he could do to prevent it.
+This may seem to us, in the West, as an absurd conjecture, but consider that in Saudi Arabia it is a cultural necessity to say “enshAllah”, following all declarative sentences.
+If a Saudi were to make a statement in which he states his intention to take action of any kind.
+For example “I will meet you for lunch tomorrow.”
+And he omits this simple acknowledgment “enshAllah”, which translated to English is “God willing”, or “If it is God’s plan”, that is like declaring himself to have Allah’s divine power to determine the future.
+With this cultural context in mind, it is possible that a driver, wanting to pass a slower vehicle, would place his faith in Allah’s hands and initiate his pass despite the fact that he could not see the road ahead.
+It is almost like a testimonial to his great trust in Allah’s determination of the future.
 Of course, it is also possible that the passing driver was not pious but simply too impatient to wait for the next clear, straight stretch of highway.
 One of my colleagues, Glen Looker, was killed in such a crash.

 Although our bus passed this grisly scene, I could not clear my mind of what I had seen there.
 It set me to wonder what could have happened in the moments before we passed.
 What were the events that preceded this violent collision?
 What were the drivers thinking in those seconds before impact, while it was still possible to take diversionary action?

 As for the driver of the car full of laborers.
 He also lacked driving skills.
 He had a clear view of the road ahead.
 Certainly, he saw the truck coming toward him in his lane.
 If given the choice of veering off the highway onto the shoulder or staying in the southbound lane to challenge the oncoming truck, even a modestly skilled driver would have taken their chances on the shoulder.
-Perhaps he felt, some sense of moral indignity, thinking that the truck had no business being in his lane.
-Perhaps he hoped the truck would pull to its right providing him space to get by.
+Perhaps he felt some sense of moral indignation, thinking that the truck had no business being in his lane.
+Perhaps he hoped the truck would pull to its right, providing him space to get by.
 Perhaps he thought Allah would save them, or if not, then their fate was part of Allah’s plan.

-Copyright 4/30/2024 by Theodore “Tod” Lundy, Architect
+Copyright 4/30/2024, by Theodore “Tod” Lundy, Architect